ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Learning Goals

-The goal of this tutorial is to make the reader acquire the following capabilities:
+The goal of this totorial is to make the reader acquire the following capabilities:
 - Write polymorphic variant using code, from strach, using mainstream features
 - Maintain existing code that is using polymorphic variants
 - Sort out polymorphic variant types and errors